pwhb/parthenon/kindness-saga/funogods/draft.md

 "Like a magical thread," she muttered.
 I nodded in silent acknowledgment.

-I never asked her why she ran away from her home—a luxury I could no longer afford, no matter how desperately I wished.
+I never asked her why she ran away from her home—home was a luxury I could no longer afford, no matter how desperately I wished.
 Yet she explained it to me anyway—perhaps she felt like she owed me an explanation.
 She knew exactly what she had to do once she saw a luminous thread connected to me.
 I admired her intuitive understanding, how she knew I wouldn't find her perception strange or meet it with skepticism.

 She had become the most magical element of "Kaspar's Traveling Illusions".
 Since her arrival, the crew felt more like home than ever before.
 She was family to me—more so than even Sister Cecilia.
 My parents might have survived if they possessed half her cleverness.
 Mom would have adored her; Dad would have feared her.
 Inheriting both their spirits, I simultaneously loved and feared her.